James Ferguson, Kirston Barton and Martin Smith

 The 2018 Ridley Ken Davies Award, presented to Dr Liz Caldon (Cancer Division), was launched in 2016.
 The annual grant, which honours Mr Ken Davies, a Ridley employee who sadly passed away from cancer in 2015, supports an early to mid-career Garvan researcher to test an innovative research idea.

 Dr Caldon will use the Ridley Ken Davies Award to analyse which proteins in breast cancer change as a breast cancer is developing resistance to a promising new class of drugs called ‘CDK4/6 inhibitors’.
 The outcome of this project will be the identification of potential diagnostic markers of resistance and drug targets, with the aim of developing new clinical tools for advanced breast cancer.

-The 2018 Champ Young Pioneer Award, from Champ Private Equity, was awarded to Dr Michelle McDonald (Bone Biology Division).
+The 2018 Champ Young Pioneer Award, from CHAMP Private Equity (now CPE Capital), was awarded to Dr Michelle McDonald (Bone Biology Division).
 The award is granted to a young researcher to test an early state idea in an innovative research project.

 Dr McDonald will use the Young Pioneer Award in her work understanding how to stop the growth of cancers that spread (or metastasise) to bone.
 She will use a specific imaging technique to study how tumour cells interact with bone cells, and the effects on this interaction of drugs that prevent bone resorption.

 The Palmer Innovation Prize, provided by Joseph Palmer & Sons, is an annual prize to encourage research innovation at Garvan.
 The prize recognises the development of a product, process or technology and was presented to Dr Nenad Bartonicek and his team: Dr Martin Smith, Mr James Ferguson and Dr Kirston Barton.